euc-dev/euc-dev.github.io/README.md

 # Omnissa Developer Portal

-Welcome to the Omnissa developer portal repository.
+Welcome to the Omnissa Developer Portal repository.

 This repo stores the https://developer.omnissa.com site in markdown format using MkDocs with the Material theme.

 This site is using MkDocs as the site renderer, and GitHub Pages as the hoster.
 As such, this repo will create a publicly available site at [https://euc-dev.github.io](https://euc-dev.github.io).
-A CNAME record points [https://developer.omnissa.com](https://developer.omnissa.com) to this site.
+A CNAME record and GitHub Pages configuration points [https://developer.omnissa.com](https://developer.omnissa.com) to this site.

 This site uses submodules and the MkDocs [monorepo](https://backstage.github.io/mkdocs-monorepo-plugin/) plugin to merge content from other repos to be rendered as a single site, within this site.
 All documentation should be created in MarkDown format with the capabilities of MkDocs and the Material theme in mind under the `/docs` folder.